What is opioid addiction?

 - Slow, erratic pulse, or no pulse

-An opioid overdose requires immediate emergency medical treatment.
-If you suspect someone has overdosed, call 9-1-1 right away.
+An opioid overdose requires immediate medical treatment.
+Call 9-1-1 right away if you think someone has overdosed.
 In some states, a prescription nasal spray called naloxone (Narcan) is available to keep on hand in case of an overdose.
-Talk to your doctor to see if you might need this medicine.
+Talk to your doctor to see if you might need this medicine for emergency reasons.

 What causes opioid addiction?

 Opioid drugs alter your brain by creating artificial endorphins.
-Besides blocking pain, these endorphins make you feel good.
-Too much opioid use can cause your brain to rely on these artificial endorphins.
-Once your brain does this, it can even stop producing its own endorphins.
+These block pain and change how your brain responds to pain.
+The false endorphins can even produce a high or feelings of euphoria.
+Opioid use can cause your brain to depend on these endorphins, or even to stop producing its own endorphins.
 The longer you use opioids, the more likely this is to happen.
-You also will need more opioids over time because of drug tolerance.

-Drug tolerance is when your body, over time, gets used to the effects of a drug.
+Drug tolerance occurs when your body gets used to the effects of a drug over time.
 As this happens, you may need to take a higher dose of the drug to get the same effect.
-When you take opioids over time, you need a higher dose to get the same pain relief.

-Drug dependence is when the way your body works changes because you have taken a drug for a long time.
-These changes cause you to have withdrawal symptoms when you stop using the drug.
+Drug dependence occurs when your body changes and starts to rely on a drug to function.
+These changes often lead to withdrawal symptoms when you stop using the drug.
 Withdrawal symptoms can be mild or severe, and may include:

 - Nausea or vomiting

-If you have been taking a prescription opioid for a long time, work with your doctor.
-They can help you avoid withdrawal symptoms by gradually lowering your dose over time until you no longer need the medicine.
+You should always talk to your doctor before you stop using a drug, even an opioid.
+They can help you reduce or prevent withdrawal symptoms by gradually lowering your dose over time until you no longer need the medicine.

 What is the difference between drug tolerance, dependence, and addiction?

-Drug tolerance and dependence are a normal part of taking any opioid drug for a long time.
-You can be tolerant to, or dependent on, a drug and not yet be addicted to it.
+Drug tolerance and dependence are a result of taking any opioid drug for a long time.
+You can be tolerant to or dependent on a drug, but not yet be addicted to it.

-Addiction, however, is not normal.
-It is a disease.
-You are addicted to a drug when it seems that neither your body nor your mind can function without the drug.
-Addiction causes you to obsessively seek out the drug, even when the drug use causes behavior, health, or relationship problems.
+Drug addiction is a disease for which help and treatment options are available.
+When you become addicted to a drug, it might seem like your body and mind can’t function without the drug.
+Addiction can cause you to obsessively seek out the drug, even when the drug use causes health, behavior, or relationship problems.

 How is opioid addiction diagnosed?

-Your doctor or a medical health professional can diagnose opioid use disorder and opioid addiction.
-Diagnosis will include a medical assessment.
-It also often includes testing for mental health disorders.
+Your doctor or a medical health professional can diagnose opioid addiction or opioid use disorder.
+Diagnosis will involve a medical assessment.
+It may also include certain lab tests or mental health tests.

 Can opioid addiction be prevented or avoided?